Name: the silver-washed fritillary (Argynnis paphia) is a species of butterfly.

 Did you know: males have scent scales on the uppersides of their wings that run along their veins.
 The scent produced from these scales attracts females and helps to distinguish them from other species.

 Location: they can be found across Europe and Asia.
 Their preferred habitat is sunny, deciduous woodland, especially oak, although they have been known to live in coniferous woodland.

-According to reports submitted to WildSide, the best places to see silver-washed fritillaries are as follows:
+According to reports submitted to WildSide, you can see silver-washed fritillaries in the following places:

 |Place||Chance to see||User rating||No. reports|